snapetech/slskdn/FORK_VISION.md

 **Metadata Facade**:
 - Abstract interface: `IMetadataProvider`
-- Implementations: MusicBrainz, TMDB, TVDb, local cache
+- Implementations: MusicBrainz, local cache, extensible to other sources
 - No tight coupling to specific APIs
 - Graceful degradation when services unavailable